Our team doesn’t just inform – they inspire with memorable, groundbreaking courses.

 The BA (Hons) Film Production Course teaching staff mirrors the range of specialisms found within a professional film production team.
 Course staff engage in on-going professional work and have an impressive depth of industry experience, together with a passionate commitment to education in film.

-Jonathan is a filmmaker and Senior Lecturer in Documentary.
+Jonathan became Course Leader of the BA (Hons) Film Production course at AUB in April 2017.
+He is also a filmmaker and Senior Lecturer in Documentary.
 He recently completed a PhD by Creative Practice at the University of York.
 His recent film work includes the feature documentary My Brother the Ark Raider (2013) and short documentary Get Luder (2010), which won the Delphic European Film Award.
 He co-manages the production company Plainview Films.
 Prior to his film and academic career, Jonathan worked as a news journalist on a number of national newspaper titles.
 His current research is focused on a theoretical and creative investigation of how the normalisation of surveillance technology and practices are influencing the way in which we watch and interact with each other in relation to film, television, online material and news.

 Marek began working in the film industry in 1979, having graduated from the Royal College of Art Film School in 1983 with a Masters Degree in Film and Television.
 He started directing, editing and shooting a variety of projects including films, documentaries, music videos and commercials and corporate work.
 He is currently Senior Lecturer in Editing on the BA Film Production Course at Arts University Bournemouth.